abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

         > **Tip:** You can specify any available `shell` by changing `/bin/sh` to the shell name you want, like `/bin/bash` or `/bin/zsh`.
 Make sure the specified shell is installed and available within the container.

 5. (Optional) When troubleshooting complex issues, use the [`kubectl debug`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) command for in-depth debugging.
-This command adds [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) to a pod.
+This command adds an [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) to a pod.
 For example:

     ```shell
     # Inject an ephemeral container to troubleshoot your specific pod container